willwade/tts-wrapper/README.md

 - Improve the implementation of changing rate, volume, etc. (work in progress)
 - Add more tests and logging code for better debugging and exception handling.
+- Verify the functionality of UWP (Universal Windows Platform).
+- Check MS Azure word timings.
+It seems a bit behind.
+- Investigate other audio engines.
+PyAudio is a pain to install on windows
+- Look at Piper.
+The speed is wierd.
+It needs to be feature full

+and an aside

 - Explore the possibilities of using libraries like [OpenTTS](https://github.com/synesthesiam/opentts/) and [Orca](https://github.com/synesthesiam/orca).
-- Verify the functionality of UWP (Universal Windows Platform).

 ### Using pip